 Melocanna baccifera: Native to northeast India and Southeast Asia, this clumping bamboo is more famous for its gregarious flowering event.
 But it also has deeper and stronger roots than many other bamboo varieties.
 For this reason, they commonly use this bamboo species to prevent erosion along river beds and waterways in India.

 Phyllostachys humilis: One of the most prolific genera of bamboo, Phyllostachys are all runners with notoriously vigorous rhizomes.
 P. humilis is one of the shorter members of the genus, growing about 10-20 feet tall.
-Internodes are short, and the foliage are bushy, with small and delicate leave.
+Internodes are short, and the foliage is bushy, with small and delicate leave.
 Spreads quickly for a privacy hedge and also works well for erosion control.

 Pleioblastus pygmaeus: A popular species for ground covers and in containers, but don’t be fooled by its short stature.
 Though it only grows a couple feet tall, the running roots are bold and swift.
-They can take over a garden with a couple years.
+They can take over a garden within a couple years.
 The robust roots and low profile make this an ideal variety to control erosion on slopes and hillsides, holding the soil together without overshadowing the whole landscape.

 Sasaella ramosa: Another genus of fast-spreading dwarves, Sasaellas are compact runners that can really beautify a garden without towering over it.
 S. ramosa gets about 3 feet tall and is cold hardy down to around 0º F. Thick dense foliage makes for an attractive ground cover capable of holding an undulating landscape in place.